No results for

 This adds a title, a description and a status badge.

-Now, run the following commands:
+Now, run these commands:

 git add .